cyang2/Raindrops/README.md

 Points are scored by catching raindrops.

-After a certain number of raindrops fall to the bottom of the screen without being caught, **YOU LOSE!**
+When the score reaches 5, you will move onto the next level.

+When the score reaches -5, **YOU LOSE!**